 Regarding ‘Specification Interval’, in the manufacturing industry, they aim their CTQ measurements for a certain range during manufacturing.
 The upper and lower lines of the range are Specifications.
 Specifications are decided by product designers or the industries.
 The subtraction of the specifications is ‘Specification Interval’.

 The last one is ‘6 Sigmas’.
-The name of our improvement methodology, 6-Sigma, came from this concept.
 We can describe the variation of a numerical data group by standard deviation.
 The standard deviation is statistically called Sigma.
 6 Sigmas are exactly a value six times the standard deviation.
 The Process Capability Index is called Cp.

 How to calculate the Process Capability Index, Cp